 How about thermoplastic, how green are these.
 PVC is also surprising as it is recyclable and can be broken down to make fleece, mats and same as rubber to make electrical and plumbing fittings.
-The other benefit is the factory in Germany was an early adopter of solar energy and fully kitted out with solar roof panels to reap green power to run the plant.
+The other benefit is the factory in Germany was one an early adopter of solar energy and fully kitted out to reap green power to run the plant.

 So what’s new to the market?

 Science has developed bio-based plastic made from renewable sugar cane.
 These are moulded to shape and although they are more rigid than a standard bottle they work in the same way.
 Production is in cooperation with the Finneck Foundation providing a safe work for people with disabilities and meeting the demands for greener products.
 To recycle they cannot be put in the plastic waste they should be classed as green waste.
 Not all local authorities have grasped this yet, putting a hard hot water bottle in with the green waste is a big leap but they will catch up.
 These new biodegradable bottles will break down naturally.
 These are quite new to market, there are plans to develop these further to increase uses and widen the appeal.